glaciology/OIB-ATM-Surface-Roughness/README.md

 ## Overview

 - This repository uses NASA's Airborne Topographic Mapper (ATM) surface roughness product (ILATM2) to create an ice sheet-wide gridded roughness product, characterize its spatiotemporal patterns, and identify the major climatic controls affecting the observed patterns.
-- See Repository Contents for more information on acquisition, processing, and analyses.
+- See 'Repository Contents' for more info on the breakdown of acquisition, processing, and analyses workflows.
-- See Background for more info on surface roughness and the OIB ATM.
+- See 'Background' for more info on surface roughness and the OIB ATM.

 ## Repository Contents